EDUCBA Logo

 Final Transparency

-• You will also observe that when the mask is being edited, all the other objects are locked, indicating that you are in the opacity mask mode.
-If you need to make changes to other elements of the artwork, open the transparency panel and click the portion that represents the masked object.
+• You will also observe that when the mask is edited, all the other objects are locked, indicating that you are in the opacity mask mode.
+If you need to change other artwork elements, open the Transparency panel and click the portion representing the masked object.

-• A masking object and an opacity mask can be used to modify the transparency of artwork.
+• A masking object and an opacity mask can modify the artwork’s Transparency.
 The opacity mask gives the form through which other objects display.
-The masking object determines which regions are transparent and the level of transparency.
+The masking object determines which regions are transparent and the level of Transparency.
 You can utilize any object that is colored or raster picture as the masking object.

 Conclusion